PixelStoriesEngine/pixel-stories-docs/src/content/blog/true-game-window-sizing.md

 # True Game Window Sizing!

-Our latest update brings a smarter approach to game scaling that makes more sense.
+Our latest update brings a better approach to game scaling that makes more sense.
 We’ve removing redundant game size settings and introduced “true game size,” where every game pixel directly corresponds to a screen pixel.
-In addition, a new zoom setting is added for pixel art at the small pixel sizes.
+In addition, a new zoom setting is added for pixel art since pixel sizes are super small.
 You can now also choose between fitting or filling the game window for improved responsiveness.

 <div style="max-width:500px;">